janetjoywilson/janetjoywilson.github.io/index.md

 Dear reader,

-I am an Advocate for Hire, a Marketing Guru and perhaps your new Consultant for a creative path to realize your vision of success.
+I am an Advocate for Hire and perhaps your new Consultant for a creative path to realize your vision of success.

 [Check out my favourite books!]({{ site.url }}/library/)